 As for the entrees, we decided to Roast Scallops and Bouillabaisse.

 Due to the strong acidity from the appetizer, I stuck with a soup-based entree, bouillabaisse.
 This dish features fish, shrimp, scallops, clams, and mussels, with crouton rouille.
 For both of the entrees, the scallops were undercooked, with a cold and raw center.
 The chef remade the dishes for us, and the squash gnocchi was quite delightful.
 Unfortunately for the bouillabaisse, as there were a lot of elements on the plate, not all ingredients were cooked perfectly.
 Though the shellfish was cooked perfectly this time, the fishiness remained.
 The fish was overcooked as well.
 The stew was seasoned perfectly, and I really like the shrimp and the crouton.

 Lastly, we chose Baked Rice Pudding and Soft Serve Sundae for our desserts.

 I was quite disappointed with my first dine out at Coquille Restaurant this year.
-As a high end seafood restaurant, I would expect all ingredients (at least the seafood) are fresh and prepared perfectly.
+As a high-end seafood restaurant, I would expect all ingredients (at least the seafood) are fresh and prepared perfectly.
 Unfortunately, we could not agree to that.
-They gave us a coupon of BOGO entree for lunch or dinner, so maybe I might return to try again when the regular service resumes.
+They gave us a coupon for BOGO entree for lunch or dinner, so maybe I might return to try again when the regular service resumes.